 Pemembras has a long history of incompetent, corrupt, and otherwise poor leadership.
-The Revolutionaries do not want to put another monarch on the throne, and instead are seeking a parliamentary system, where the common people would have powerful say in the government.
-How exactly this government would run varies on the Revolutionary, but all Revolutionaries agree that it would reduce the power and influence of the merchant class, which has put more monarchs on the throne and more laws into place than any other career.
+The Revolutionaries do not want to continue to see the rich and powerful rule.
+Instead they desire a parliamentary system, where the common people would have powerful say in the government.
+They believe that the average working person – not the wealthy businessmen and bankers – should be in charge of the laws, justice, and ruling of Pemembras.

-After Pemembras surrendered to the Black King, the Revolutionaries, ignored during wartime, suddenly became popular.
+After Pemembras surrendered to the Black King, the Revolutionaries, ignored during wartime, instantly became popular.
 Only its use of a clandestine cell system kept it from becoming discovered and destroyed by the Black King through this sudden period of growth.
-Now, six months after the end of the Second Maithan War, the Revolutionaries have become an underground but active force against the Black King in Borrel and throughout Pemembras.
+Now, six months after the end of the Second Maithan War, the Revolutionaries have become an underground but active force against the Black King throughout Pemembras.
 With each success, the boldness of their attacks increases.

 The Black King had successfully rose to power in 765 by using a clandestine cell system to prevent discovery.
 The early Revolutionaries copied this method so that no member knew anyone outside of his or her own sub-cell.
 Not even the top cell has knowledge of all of the sub-cells below it.
 This is to prevent the entire organization from being wiped out if a mole infiltrates their ranks, or if a member turns traitor.
 Due to its success, this organizational system continues to this day.